Small Business HQ

 Conclusion

-Changing your business structure from an S-Corp to an LLC gives your business greater flexibility.
+Changing your business structure from an S-Corporation to an LLC gives your business greater flexibility.
 You can choose how your business is taxed, distribute profits more effectively, and easily transfer ownership rights to investors.

-Seeking professional help will help you navigate the legal, financial, and tax aspects of the conversion with ease, and position your business for success in the new business structure.
+Seeking professional help will help you navigate the legal, financial, and tax aspects of the conversion with ease and position your business for success in the new business structure.

 Brett Shapiro